robbestad/react-stickydiv/README.md

 #### Options
  * {int} offsetTop - The offset from the top of the page, optional; default: 0
  * {int} zIndex - The zIndex for the sticky element, optional; default: 999
+ * {function} onFixedChange - Function called on change on sticky state, optional;

 #### With JSX